Bambuu/intermediate-react/part2/src/assignments/assignment-2.md

 ```js
 value={this.state.awesomeInputValue}
 ```
-You'll get an error saying that the component won't ever update.
+You'll get an error in your developer tools console, that the component won't ever update.
 That's because the value in state never changes.
 Try typing in the `<input>` component - nothing happens.